 Instagram would be a great platform for subscription box advertisements because of the emphasis on high-quality images and videos.
 Instagram also has an advertising feature where promoted posts have direct links to your website.
 Followers can also tag your business in stories, which can then be shared by your own page.

-YouTube is also a good place to post videos about your subscription box to show contents, behind the scenes, interviews with suppliers, and other content that viewers may request.
-Many subscription boxes approach YouTubers to review their products, so you could advertise on YouTube without posting your own videos.
+YouTube is also a good place to post videos about your subscription box to show content, behind the scenes, interviews with suppliers, and other content that viewers may request.
+Many subscription boxes approach YouTubers to review their products, so you could be advertising on YouTube without posting your own videos.

 Find vendors and suppliers.